Lalbagh Fort: Diwan-i-Aam

 Diwan-i-Aam is a two-story residence of the Mughal governor of Bengal located on the east side of the complex.
-A single-story hammam is attached on its west.
+A single-story hammam is attached to its west.
 The hammam portion has an underground room for boiling water.
 A long partition wall runs along the western facade of the hammam.

 The building is situated about 39 m to the west of the tank, running from north to south.
 The external measurements of the building are 32.47 by 8.18 m.

 There are living quarters on each level of two stories and a main central hallway connecting them.
-There is a Hammamkhana (bathhouse) in the southern part of the building, which is one of the seventh Hammamkhana still existing in ruins in the heritage of Bangladesh.
+There is a Hammamkhana (bathhouse) in the southern part of the building, which is one of the seven Hammamkhana still existing in ruins in the heritage of Bangladesh.

 Recent excavations (1994–2009) show that there was a special room below the room of Hammamkhana, where archaeologists found the arrangements for heating water, supplying the hot water as well as cool water to the Hammamkhana through the terracotta pipes which were specially manufactured for such purpose.
 The discovery of black spots in the underground room proved that fire had been used for the purpose of heating the water for the Hammamkhana.
 There was also a toilet room by the side of Hammamkhana.

 All the buildings along with the arrangements of Hammamkhana clearly show that it was very much in use by the Subadar of Bengal and that Subadar was Shaista Khan.
 From the report of the Governor of English Factory, it was learned that Shaista Khan used to live in this room and some Europeans were kept in custody here.